hrbrmstr/msgxtractr/README.md

 `msgxtractr` : Read Outlook '.msg' Files

-'Microsoft' 'Outlook' messages can be saves in '.msg' files.
+'Microsoft' 'Outlook' messages can be saved in '.msg' files.
 Tools are provided that enable extraction of metadata, envelope, headers, body and attachments from these files.

 The following functions are implemented: